ESMValGroup/ESMValTool/doc/sphinx/source/community/diagnostic.rst

-Please see the (installed version of the) file `esmvaltool/config-references.yml <https://github.com/ESMValGroup/ESMValTool/blob/master/esmvaltool/config-references.yml>`_ for all available information on each item.
+Please see the (installed version of the) file `esmvaltool/config-references.yml <https://github.com/ESMValGroup/ESMValTool/blob/master/esmvaltool/config-references.yml>`_ for all available information on each item, see :ref:`esmvalcore:config-ref` for an introduction.
 In this file, the information is written in the form of ``key: value``.
 Note that we add the keys to the diagnostics.
 The keys will automatically be replaced by their values in the final provenance records.